DSS must be installed on a Linux x86-64 server.

 ulimit -Hn).
 For very large DSS instances, larger values may be required.

 The hard limit on the maximum number of user processes for the Unix user account running DSS should be at least 65536 (

 ulimit -Hu).
 For very large DSS instances, larger values may be required.

 The en_US.utf8 locale must be installed.

-8 GB of RAM is highly recommended.
+8 GB of RAM is required.
 More RAM can be required if you intend to load large datasets in memory (for example in the IPython notebook component).

 The following browsers are supported: